gsssrao/youtube-8m-videos-frames/README.md

 ### Download multiple category videos and ids

 ```
-bash downloadmulticategoryvideos.sh <number-of-videos-per-category> <selected-category-file-name>"
+bash downloadmulticategoryvideos.sh <number-of-videos-per-category> <selected-category-file-name>
 ```

 This downloads youtube-ids corresponding to the categories in `<selected-category-file-name>` file under the folder `category-ids`.
 It also downloads `<number-of-videos-per-category>` videos per category in `videos` folder (The video names have a prefix as their category name).
 If you would like to download all the videos specify `<number-of-videos-per-category>` as `0`.

-By default a video is only downloaded if a `mp4` is available of `1280x720` resolution.
-You can change this by changing the value for `-f` modifier in `downloadvideos.sh` (`-f 22` stands for `mp4 1280x720`).
+By default a video is downloaded in the best possible resolution.
+If you want to download only an `mp4` of a fixed resolution like `1280x720`, you can do this changing the value for `-f` modifier in `downloadvideos.sh` at line numbers `31` and `40` (`-f 22` stands for `mp4 1280x720` whereas `-f best` stands for best possible resolution).
 To list the types of formats supported refer this stackoverflow [question](https://askubuntu.com/questions/486297/how-to-select-video-quality-from-youtube-dl).

 ***Example Usage***